astrolabsoftware/fink-broker/doc/e2e.md

-# Installation and Running End-to-End Tests Guide
+# Installation and execution guide for end-to-end tests of the fink-broker

 This document provides instructions on how to install and run end-to-end (e2e) tests for the `fink-broker`